PatrickM1400/CS225Hfinalproj/README.md

     Venkat Rao (vvrao2)

 Run the clojure program by using "lein run" in the adventure directory.
-Note: To assist with project demonstrations, entering "0" when the user is prompted for the direction of travel will display the location of all hidden items.
+Note: To assist with project demonstrations, entering "0" when the user is prompted for an action will display the location of all hidden items.